MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Leslie Rice, Eric Wong, J. Zico Kolter. *ICML 2020*
   - Digest: In this paper, we empirically study this phenomenon in the setting of adversarially trained deep networks, which are trained to minimize the loss under worst-case adversarial perturbations.
 We find that overfitting to the training set does in fact harm robust performance to a very large degree in adversarially robust training across multiple datasets (SVHN, CIFAR-10, CIFAR-100, and ImageNet) and perturbation models.

+- Attacks Which Do Not Kill Training Make Adversarial Learning Stronger. [[paper]](https://arxiv.org/abs/2002.11242)
+  - Jingfeng Zhang, Xilie Xu, Bo Han, Gang Niu, Lizhen Cui, Masashi Sugiyama, Mohan Kankanhalli. *ICML 2020*
+  - Digest: In this paper, we raise a fundamental question---do we have to trade off natural generalization for adversarial robustness?
+We argue that adversarial training is to employ confident adversarial data for updating the current model.
+We propose a novel approach of friendly adversarial training (FAT): rather than employing most adversarial data maximizing the loss, we search for least adversarial (i.e., friendly adversarial) data minimizing the loss, among the adversarial data that are confidently misclassified.

 - The Curious Case of Adversarially Robust Models: More Data Can Help, Double Descend, or Hurt Generalization. [[paper]](https://arxiv.org/abs/2002.11080)
   - Yifei Min, Lin Chen, Amin Karbasi.
   - Digest: In the weak adversary regime, more data improves the generalization of adversarially robust models.
 In the medium adversary regime, with more training data, the generalization loss exhibits a double descent curve, which implies the existence of an intermediate stage where more training data hurts the generalization.
 In the strong adversary regime, more data almost immediately causes the generalization error to increase.